 - Head circumference

 It’s also important to remember that weight alone is not the only measure of wellbeing.
 Head circumference and length or height provide insight into brain and skeletal development, and when tracked together, they give a fuller picture of a child’s progress.
-Doctors use a measuring tape to accurately measure your baby's length and head circumference during check-ups.
+Doctors use a measuring tape to accurately measure your little one's length and head circumference during check-ups.

 Understanding Growth Charts and Percentiles

 Growth charts are based on internationally recognised standards that show typical patterns of healthy growth from birth to five years.
-Each line, known as a percentile, represents how a baby’s measurements compare with others of the same age and sex.
+Each line, known as a percentile, represents how a children measurements compare with others of the same age and sex.
 Percentiles are especially useful for comparing your child's weight to standard benchmarks, helping to assess healthy development over time.

 Consistent tracking is key.
 A single measurement below or above the average is rarely cause for concern, and parents shouldn't be concerned if their child's length is outside the average as long as their growth remains steady.
 However, a sudden drop or rise across percentile lines may need further review by a healthcare professional.

-Sample Baby Weight Guide by Age
+Sample Children Weight Guide by Age

 Measuring Length, Height and Head Circumference